personium/website/src/user_guide/003_Auth.md

 ### Data access to other cell

 Next, consider data access to another cell where Alice accesses Bob's data.
-This access method does the following in advance:
+Please perform the following in advance:

 - Add Alice cell to Bob cell's ExtCell and link Alice's Role as seen by Bob